-As Whistler told the Pennells, 'I made good use of the time, I painted the three Valparaiso pictures that are known and two others that have disappeared', this being one of 'the three Valparaiso pictures that are known.'
-2 The other two are Symphony in Grey and Green: The Ocean [YMSM 072] and Nocturne in Blue and Gold: Valparaiso Bay [YMSM 076].
+According to Whistler, 'I made good use of the time, I painted the three Valparaiso pictures that are known and two others that have disappeared'.
+3 Crepuscule in Flesh Colour and Green: Valparaiso was one of the three 'known' Valparaiso pictures.
+The other two are Symphony in Grey and Green: The Ocean [YMSM 072] and Nocturne in Blue and Gold: Valparaiso Bay [YMSM 076].

 The Tate dates this painting to 30 March 1866:

 'Responding to the Spanish occupation of the Peruvian-owned Chincha Islands in 1864, the South American countries of Chile, Bolivia and Ecuador formed an alliance with Peru against Spain.
 In February 1866 Whistler left London for South America, in order to assist the Chilean cause.
 When he arrived in Chile on 12 March a squadron of six Spanish ships was blockading the country's main harbour, Valparaiso.
 In order to protect their own nationals and act as a neutral, peacekeeping force, the British, American and French governments had sent out their own fleets, who were also present.
 On 27 March the Spanish announced their intention to bombard the city.
 Although outraged by this act of aggression, the British, American and French fleets had no option but to withdraw.
 Whistler's picture almost certainly records the beginning of their withdrawal, on the evening of 30 March.
 The following day the Spanish bombarded the city, by which time Whistler had fled to the hills on horseback.'
 4